 Starting Time- You can begin set-up of your booth anytime after your freight is delivered to your booth.
 If you ship your freight directly to the show site, how long it takes for your freight to be delivered to your booth depends on many factors, so for planning purposes it is recommended that you schedule your set-up for late in the day (if you have a morning delivery time) or the following day (if you have an afternoon delivery time).

 Completion Deadline - All crates must be emptied and labeled for removal by 3:00 p.m., and exhibits must be completed by 5:00 p.m., Monday, February 18, 2019.

 Exhibit Construction Guidelines

-Multi-Level & Covered Booths - Special rules apply to these type of exhibits booths and involve sending proper drawings for approvals by the OCCC.
+Multi-Level & Covered Booths - Special rules apply to these type of exhibits booths and involve sending proper drawings for approvals by the LVCC.

-Flame Producing Product Displays - Any exhibitor displaying a product that produces a flame must submit an Open Flame Approval form to the OCCC.
+Flame Producing Product Displays - Any exhibitor displaying a product that produces a flame must submit an Open Flame Approval form to the LVCC.

 Full Cubic Content - IBS is a full cubic content event which means you are permitted to erect rear and side walls to the maximum heights specified on the Exhibitor Confirmation.
 Maximum booth height is determined by location within the exhibit hall.